Microsoft/azure-docs.cs-cz/articles/container-registry/container-registry-tasks-overview.md

 ## <a name="next-steps"></a>Další kroky

-Až budete připraveni automatizovat sestavení a údržbu imagí kontejneru v cloudu, podívejte se na [řadu kurzů ACR Tasks](container-registry-tutorial-quick-task.md).
+When you're ready to automate container image builds and maintenance in the cloud, check out the [ACR Tasks tutorial series](container-registry-tutorial-quick-task.md).

-Volitelně můžete nainstalovat [rozšíření Docker pro Visual Studio Code](https://code.visualstudio.com/docs/azure/docker) a rozšíření [účtu Azure](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) pro práci se službou Azure Container Registry.
-Vyhrajte a nahrajte image do služby Azure Container registry nebo spouštějte ACR úlohy, a to všechno v rámci Visual Studio Code.
+Optionally install the [Docker Extension for Visual Studio Code](https://code.visualstudio.com/docs/azure/docker) and the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension to work with your Azure container registries.
+Pull and push images to an Azure container registry, or run ACR Tasks, all within Visual Studio Code.

 <!-- LINKS - External -->
 [base-alpine]: https://hub.docker.com/_/alpine/